Pranav123415/PromptGen.AI/README.md

 3. **Use Your Prompt**: Copy and paste your refined prompt into your AI tool.

 ---

-## Auto-Paste Feature

-To enable automatic pasting of prompts in ChatGPT:

-1. Download the `chrome-extension` folder
-2. Go to `chrome://extensions/` in Chrome
-3. Enable "Developer mode"
-4. Click "Load unpacked" and select the `chrome-extension` folder
-5. The extension will now automatically paste prompts into ChatGPT

-Without the extension, prompts will be copied to your clipboard for manual pasting.

----
 ## **Live Demo**
 Explore the app in action: [PromptGen.AI](https://promptgenai.netlify.app/)